appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/testing-distribution/index.md

 ### Discover Action

-You can discover more about this action and install it by: https://rubygems.org/gems/fastlane-plugin-appcircle_testing_distribution
+You can discover more about this action and install it from: https://rubygems.org/gems/fastlane-plugin-appcircle_testing_distribution

 ## System Requirements

 **Compatible Agents:**

-- macOS
+- macOS 14.2, 14.5
-- Ubuntu
-- Ventura

 **Supported Version:**